KeckObservatoryArchive/data-evaluation-and-processing/doc/dev-todo.md

 ##LRIS
 - todo: Chris recommends we fix WCS

 ## HIGH PRIORITY
-- Change DEP to look for optional full semid in progname/progid.  (ie 2019A_C123)
 - How do we keep track of new sdata dirs?
 A: Added by Jchock and we aren't necessarily notified.
 Need better system.
 - Overhaul scrubber checks system (which verifies data has been archived before deleting from sdata).
 - Q: Do we need 'ls -d' calls to ensure refresh of sdata mounts?
 Possibly not.